aidanrogers02/Google_Data_Analytics_Capstone_Cyclistic/README.md

   * Some have more columns than others
   * A decent amount of missing data, bike rides with no station starting name, or with no trip duration
 * Steps Moving Forward:
-  * Bring Data into an SQL database and into R to make it fit
+  * Bring Data into an SQL database and into R where it will fit
+  * Transform data using Microsoft Power Query before making a data connection to Excel
   * Make the column names consistent
   * Make all member types use “Member” and “Casual”
   * Use only the most essential columns when loading them into a database